icovada/speedydial/README.md

 Warning
 -------

 This code could seriously break your infrastructure.
 And that would definitely get you fired.
-And it would still not be my fault.+ù
+And it would still not be my fault.

+None of this is associated with, approved by, or remotely endorsed by, Cisco Systems.
+I am just trying to make my life easier by seriously complicating it.
+I am willing to take risks.
+Decide for yourself if you are too.

+ALWAYS have a COMPLETE backup before doing anything.

+More important, I have no idea if the TAC would approve of this, and what would happen if they found out you used this code.
+It could mean the end of your warranty and support contract.

 If you have no idea what SQL is, look away and don't come back.